cpcl1217/marknote.github.io/README.md

 This will create a build directory with the optimized production files.

+## Backend Server

+This frontend application is designed to work with the backend server provided in the following repository: [my-web-backend](https://github.com/cpcl1217/my-web-backend).

 ## Deployment

 You can deploy the production build to any static file hosting service.
 If you are using Google Cloud Run, follow these steps: